Hexagon/abstractor/README.md

 Node.js abstraction layer and automation framework.

 Note that this is a fully working library, but it is work in progress.
-Expect compability breaks even between minor version bumps.
+Expect compatibility breaks even between minor version bumps.